adityaDev100/MERN-Questions/node.Js/Basic.md

 Responsibilities:
 * The model layer is responsible for the application's data logic and storing and retrieving data from back-end data stores.
 The model layer might also include mechanisms for validating data and carrying out other data-related tasks.

-Here's a simplified and corrected version of your explanation:

----

 **Example:** We have a basic application that shows a list of books.
 The user can filter these books or click on any book to see its details.
 They can also add, update, or delete books from the list.

 In the **Model** part, there’s a pre-defined schema for a book, which includes properties like the book's name, author, publish date, etc. When a user wants to add a new book, they fill out a form on the **View** part, created using HTML, CSS, and JavaScript.
 After filling out the form, the user clicks the "Add" button, which sends a POST request with the form data.